zarthur/CSCC-Fundamentals-Android-Notes/week_02/readme.md

 ![IntelliJ after last week's work](images/starting.png)

-Rather than creating a new IntelliJ project and GitHub repository for each week's work, we can add to our existing project and repository.
+Typically, we would create a new project when we start new work but rather than creating a new IntelliJ project and GitHub repository for each week's work, we will add to our existing project and repository.
 To add a folder for this week's work, right-click on the **src** folder and select **New** and **Package** from the context menu.
 Name the package something similar to *com.myname.week_02*, replacing *myname* with your name.

 Now that we have a new folder for this week's work, we'll need to create a file where we can write code.
 Right-click on the newly created week_2 folder and